Perl: 2000–2020

 Perl 5.6 was released on March 22, 2000.
 Major changes included 64-bit support, Unicode string representation, support for files over 2 GiB, and the "our" keyword.
 When developing Perl 5.6, the decision was made to switch the versioning scheme to one more similar to other open source projects; after 5.005_63, the next version became 5.5.640, with plans for development versions to have odd numbers and stable versions to have even numbers.

 In 2000, Wall put forth a call for suggestions for a new version of Perl from the community.
-The process resulted in 361 RFC (request for comments) documents that were to be used in guiding development of Perl 6.
+The process resulted in 361 RFC (Request for Comments) documents that were to be used in guiding development of Perl 6.
 In 2001, work began on the "Apocalypses" for Perl 6, a series of documents meant to summarize the change requests and present the design of the next generation of Perl.
 They were presented as a digest of the RFCs, rather than a formal document.
-At this point, Perl 6 existed only as a description of a language.
+At this time, Perl 6 existed only as a description of a language.